ocaml/v2.ocaml.org/site/learn/tutorials/ocaml_and_the_web.md

 # OCaml and the Web
 ## Advantages and Disadvantages
 Like any other language, OCaml can be used to write CGI programs.
-The advantages of using OCaml for CGI scripting are the same a using OCaml for programming.
+The advantages of using OCaml for CGI scripting are the same as using OCaml for programming.
 The disadvantages are the fact that few CGI libraries exist for the language.
 One that sticks out in my mind comes as part of the [OCamlNet